aviarytech/did-based/README.md

 # The did:based method

+> Note: This method has not been studied thoroughyl.. like at all.. and therefore shouldn't be used in a production environment.

 The did:based method is a static [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) method that is simple and embeds the entire DID document into the identifier.

 ## Create